karaggeorge/mac-window-select/readme.md

 # mac-window-select

-> Select a window on macOS, mimicking the native screenshot utility
+> Prompt the user to select a window on macOS, mimicking the native screenshot utility

 Requires macOS 10.12 or later. macOS 10.13 or earlier needs to download the [Swift runtime support libraries](https://download.developer.apple.com/Developer_Tools/Swift_5_Runtime_Support_for_Command_Line_Tools/Swift_5_Runtime_Support_for_Command_Line_Tools.dmg).